wkdtjdud/wkdtjdud/README.md

 ## My World
-✃----------
-Dillinger is very easy to install and deploy in a Docker container.
+✃-Dillinger is very easy to install and deploy in a Docker container -

 By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
 When ready, simply use the Dockerfile to